a11ywatch/docs/docs/cli.md

             Get results file parsed as report list of passed / failed

         --results-issues
-            Get the total amount of issues between errors,warning,notice that occured for the result set
+            Get the total amount of issues between errors,warning,notice that occurred for the result set

         --results-issues-errors